lumol-org/lumol/doc/src/tutorial/nacl.md

 ```

 We are using here a molecular dynamics simulation of the NaCl crystal, and a
-timestep of 1fs for integration.
+timestep of 1 fs for integration.

 ```toml
 [simulations.propagator]